geekboxzone/mmallow_docs_source.android.com/src/source/initializing.md

 ## Reverting from make 3.82 ##

-There is a bug in gmake 3.82 that prevents android from building.
+For versions of Android before ICS, there is a bug in gmake 3.82 that prevents android from building.
 You can install version 3.81 using MacPorts by taking the following steps:

 - Edit `/opt/local/etc/macports/sources.conf` and add a line that says